 Its Thai moniker, ซีอิ๊วขาว, can be misleading as it literally means, ‘white soy sauce.’
 Well, there’s nothing white about it.
 I guess it’s a convenient way of differentiating this thinner, lighter soy sauce from its more concentrated, thicker, darker counterparts.

-This type of soy sauce is less salty than the dark soy sauce and — unless my taste buds are hallucinating — sweeter.
+This type of soy sauce is less salty than the dark soy sauce and—unless my taste buds play tricks on me—sweeter.
 The consistency and taste of “white” soy sauce are very close to those of fish sauce, although the two are never interchangeable, in my opinion.
 Some have asked me whether it’s a good idea to use “white soy sauce” instead of fish sauce to make vegan or vegetarian Thai curries, and my answer is, no, use salt.
 But this is just a personal opinion and by no means a dogma.
 I happen to think traditional Thai curries that are seasoned with soy sauce (of any kind) are disgusting.

 Lastly, oyster sauce (น้ำมันหอย or ซ้อสหอยนางรม – literally “oyster oil” and “oyster sauce” respectively).
 Again, this is not exactly soy sauce, but I have placed it in this category due to the manner in which it’s used in Thai cooking.
 I think of it as umami-filled soy sauce with built-in starch.
 For vegetarians, look for Chinese brands of “oyster” sauce that is made from mushrooms.

 - While the other types of sauce listed here function either as a table sauce (Maggi) or both a table sauce and a cooking sauce (light, dark, and sweet dark soy sauces), oyster sauce is almost exclusively a cooking sauce.
 At least, I’ve never seen it used as a table sauce in my lifetime.